 First, bring your child in to the eye doctor for an eye exam.
-Our optometrist, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, will check to make sure that your child has the right prescription and that any vision problems are being corrected.
+Our optometrist, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, will check to make sure that your child has the right prescription and that any vision problems are being corrected.
 Next, we’ll take a look at the glasses and place them on your child’s face to determine if they’ve got the proper fit.
 Our optician will take care of any adjustments that need to be made.

 The Vision They Need, The Style They Want